EdP99/EdP99/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning web development after an introductory course at LTU
+- 🌱 I’m currently learning web development after an introduction course at LTU.